 Google Map · Climbing Area Map

 |Shared By:||applewood on Jun 18, 2013|

-McLoughlin Canyon is the jewel of the Okanogan - it doesn't always have the best quality rock in the region, but the combination of variety of routes, easy access, beautiful scenery and wildlife habitat (still stunning even after the devastating fires of 2007 and 2015), and colorful history (site of the 1858 Caribou Trail Indian ambush and skirmish - with BC bound gold miners) make for a great all round experience.
+McLoughlin Canyon is the jewel of the Okanogan - it doesn't always have the best quality rock in the region, but the combination of variety of routes, easy access, beautiful scenery and wildlife habitat (still stunning even after the devastating fires of 2007 and 2015), and colorful history (site of the 1858 Caribou Trail Indian ambush of, and skirmish with, 160 gold miners bound for British Columbia) make for a great all round experience.

 The canyon cliffs are gneiss, and over 400' tall in areas.
 Most of the rock on the north and east sides of the county road is private, although there are small sections of cliff around the trailhead, as well as an extensive section of cliffs to the far north which are public.
 There are also several good bouldering sites on both public and private lands.

 Note: with a few exceptions ALL the rock north of the county road is private and thus off bounds for climbing.
 All the rock south of the road is public (BLM), and there are many cracks and corners that can be led with gear.
 Most of these old school trad routes have no publicly shared beta and so provide a true sense of adventure.
 Although a number of bold ground-up ascents were done in the past, given the nature of McLoughlin rock, with its abundance of dirty, brittle and/or loose rock and debris, this is NOT recommended.
 Until these older routes can be restored, pre-scouting of unbolted lines is advised.
 Most of the new face climbs (many bolted and scrubbed) are concentrated in the more remote south end of the canyon and other lesser surrounding crags, leaving the Main Wall for the trad inclined...